Smart City: integrate your mobility and crowd management devices

 Predict traffic flows and define profiles

-OpenRemote rules engine allows users to predict traffic flows and bottlenecks.
+OpenRemote rules engine allows users to predict for any relevant application, for example traffic flows and bottlenecks.
 Knowing these ahead of time lets professionals anticipate and (automatically) act on upcoming congestion.
 For instance, expected delays in arrivals at an airport are predicted to translate into critical queue times at passport control one hour later.
 The system automatically sends a request to teamleads to move staff in an hour.
 This can be combined with profiles, defining additional conditions for a trigger.
 In the airport example, the origin, dominant language, or airline is relevant for defining the required staff capabilities.

-As an area or crowd manager you can easily set up alarms when certain threshold values are crossed.
+As maintenance or surveillance department you can easily set up alarms when certain threshold values are crossed.
 For example when a square during a national celebration gets too crowded or when an intersection is disproportionally busy compared to similar intersections.
-Together with the use of geofences, these alarms can be directly forwarded to personnel in the indicated area as e-mail, text, or in-app notification.
-Additionally, geofences can be used to send notifications when a user enters a certain area.
-This opens opportunities to send context-based messages, such as surveys, to end-users.
+Or something completely different: list all those trees which need watering and feed these into your maintenance application using web-hooks.
+Together with using the mobile apps you can also send push notifications to users requesting them to take action.

 Measurements of air quality and traffic in smart city